Brain Injury Rehabilitation

 To learn more about brain injury rehabilitation and how you can participate in the acclaimed Brain Injury Rehabilitation Program at TIRR Memorial Hermann, call (713) 797-5942 or contact us online.

-Read the full Brain Injury Patient Statistics report:
+Read the Brain Injury Program Fact Sheet: